 Yes, you can run a central air conditioner on a backup solar battery system but it is going to cost a LOT more money than you think it will.

 When any electric motor starts up (like the one in the compressor of your HVAC), it draws a lot of power for a few seconds to get started.
-Think of it like like when you have to jump start a car battery to get it going.
 This surge power draw is called the inrush current.
 Inrush current is like the big effort required to start pushing a really heavily loaded shopping cart.
 You really strain for a few seconds, then it gets moving and the amount of effort needed to keep pushing it tapers way off.
 That is how it works with electric motors.
-The big surge “jump starts” the motor and gets it going.
+The big surge current “jump starts” the motor and gets it going.
 After a few seconds, the the power required to keep it going levels off.
-When you size solar storage batteries, you have to size to meet that inrush current, not just the running power on the AC.
+When you size solar storage batteries, you have to size to meet that inrush current, not just the running power on the motor.

-You can find the inrush current on your HVAC or other electric motor such as a pool pump by checking the label.
-On an electric motor such as the compressor on your AC unit, You are looking for two numbers RMA and LRA.
-The RMA (running motor amps) is the number of amps needs to keep the motor running once it gets started.
-The LRA (locked rotor amps) is the “jump start” amps needed to get that motor going.
-The battery system has to deliver enough surge to meet the inrush of the HVAC AND power whatever other loads you have connected such as a fridge/freezer, internet router, lights, small appliances, TV and so on.
+To learn about inrush current and get an idea what yours is, let’s have a quick look at the biggest power user in your home.. and the one with the biggest inrush current, your central AC.
+You can find the inrush current on your HVAC by checking the data tag.
+You’ll find the tag on the outside of the unit, usually near where the hoses are connected.
+You are looking for two numbers on the tag – RMA/RLA and LRA.
+The RMA/RLA (running motor amps or running load amps) is the number of amps needs to keep the motor running once it gets started.
+The LRA (locked rotor amps) is the “jump start” current needed to get that motor going.
+The battery system has to deliver enough surge to meet the inrush of the AC motor AND power whatever other loads you have connected such as a fridge/freezer, internet router, lights, small appliances, TV and so on.

 On this unit, the RMA is 25.3 Amps or 6,072 watts/ 6.0 kw.
 (Operating voltage of 240v x 25.3 amps = 6,072 watts or 6.072 kw).